heybshin/SemBCI/README.md

 # SemAlign-BMI: Class-Semantics Aligned Learning for BMIs
 Brain-Machine Interfaces (BMIs) are paving the way for revolutionized human-machine interactions.
-Our approach, encapsulated in this repository, presents a novel method to improve robustness and adaptability of BMIs, particularly focusing on modeling semantic relationships among the classes.
+Our semantics-aligned learning framework for EEG representation learning presents a novel method to improve scalability and adaptability of BMIs, particularly focusing on modeling the semantic relationships among the classes.

 ## Introduction
 Most BMIs today rely on a limited set of commands, which poses scalability issues and potential system failures with slight alterations in the command set.
 Our class-semantics aligned learning framework: